JorPoon/Sprint-Challenge-React-Wars/Answers.md

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+Class component consists of the base data you want to represent in your app.
+It is the minimum requirement of represenation.
+Functional component only consists of one prop and it is to render out that specific prop or whatever is in the component.
+It does not consist of the main data you have to make react out of.

 1. Describe state.

 1. Describe props.